 17. Do you what to make sure when you arrive at the closing the title company doesn’t require you to sign documents that you are not obligated to sign under the Real Estate Contract?
 An experienced Florida real estate lawyer will review the closing documentation and advise the Buyer, and seller, if they are required to sign all of the documents presented by the title company, including cooperation agreements, utility hold-back and tax re-proration agreements.

-18. Do you want an objective 3rd party reviewing the seller documents, mortgage documents and the closing statement at or before the closing?
+18. Do you want an objective 3rd party reviewing the seller documents, mortgage documents and the closing disclosure statement at or before the closing?
 Again, a Florida lawyer’s eye on closing documentation can protect you and yours from excessive or inappropriate fees and costs.
 Is the appropriate party paying for an item and have all expenses been collected and/or properly allocated between the parties?

-19. Do you feel comfortable signing a 6-10 page legal agreement that your real estate agents says is “standard” or “customary” without an independent party giving you advice and guidance?
-A Florida lawyer can explain the impact of that agreement upon you, and will advise what you’re being asked or required to do under its terms.
+19. Do you feel comfortable signing a 6-10 page legal agreement that your real estate agent says is “standard” or “customary” without an independent party giving you advice and guidance?
+A Florida lawyer can explain the impact of that agreement upon you and will advise what you’re being asked or required to do under its terms.
 Where is the deposit being held and what are the terms upon which it may be forfeited?
 What happens if there are title issues?
 How are they resolved?
 Is there a seller disclosure form?
 When are the condominium documents going to be delivered to the buyer?
 Does the buyer know they can cancel the contract within 3 days of the receipt of the condominium documents?